 The foundation for this started with the BB10 software platform, which was built by engineers with decades of experience in security.
 But we knew there was a need to bridge the connectivity gap – leveraging Android was the solution.
 But, we didn’t just want to create another prosaic Android device.

-BlackBerry is the only one with this unique flavor of smartphone in the market today.
+BlackBerry is the only one with this unique flavour of smartphone in the market today.
 PRIV was the first iteration…and soon there will be others.

 Now, read on for my take on the above statement.